Speuce/Speuce.github.io/README.md

       - iAWriter (macOS)
       - ReTex (Linux)
 2. **Format your resume in Markdown using your chosen Markdown editor**
-    - If you need help with writing Markdown, see: [More resources - Markdown]().
+    - If you need help with writing Markdown, see: [More Resources – Markdown]().
     - Use headers and lists wherever it is appropriate, as suggested by Etter himself.
     - Use _italics_ for _emphasis_
 3. **Save your resume as `index.md`**